The way your topic will be taught, eg lectures, practicals, tutorials, seminars, etc.

 Topics that can be chosen as part of your course.

 You enrol in core and/or elective/option topics.
 Enrolment in topics will result in student contribution amounts or tuition fees being charged to your Fee Account.

 A one-year period of leave from study (continuing students only).

 A sequence of topics required to be taken as defined in your course rule, normally across all years of a course.

 A sequence of topics required to be taken as defined in your course rule, generally as part of a major.

 You need to register into individual classes to attend those class times.
 If there is only one class available you will be automatically registered.

 The academic year is divided into two semesters for most teaching.
-Some topics are held in non-semester periods, eg intensives or summer schools.
+Some topics are held in summer and other non-semester periods.